mwthinker/Tetris/README.md

 tools.
 E.g. Visual Studio solution (Windows) or makefile (Unix).
 See more at http://www.cmake.org/.

 Current release is MWetris 1.0 which uses OpenGl 1.1 and SDL.
-Is tested to work under windows, but should work under linux too (no binary avaiable though!).
+Is tested to work under windows, but should work under linux too (no binary available though!).

 Next version is MWetris 2.x which uses OpenGl 2.1 and SDL2.
 ![MWetris 2.x window](data/images/PlayMWetris.png)